IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-04-25-democratizing-ai.md

 ## Where do we go from here?
 First, I have to release the code (I'll update this when done).
 Then, there are many paths to choose from:
-- Run this on a machine with a GPU (Macbook Pro M4?)
+- Run this on a machine with a GPU (MacBook Pro M4?)
 - Integrate this with cloud APIs as Thorsten did, but possibly with more APIs rather than just Claude (Hugging Face?
 Gemini?
 ChatGPT?)
 - Try chunking the data sent to the LLM to bypass memory issues?
 - Try different LLMs?
 Mini LLaMA?
 Try LLaMA.cpp?